aviwad/LyricFever/README.md

 - Offline caching!
 Lyrics are automatically stored offline efficiently using CoreData
 - Play some music on the Spotify / Apple Music app and watch the lyrics play on the menu bar automatically.
 - Lyrics fetched from Spotify, LRCLIB, and NetEase as a backup lyric provider
+- Simplified Chinese language support in app UI, thanks to @InTheManXG

 ## YouTube Promo Vid: